 We all want to grow our business, grow our sales, and make ourselves the heroes.
 But how do we do it?
 The very first point is to understand your market, and it is the MS&P responsibility to have a deep understanding of your market.
 This includes the drivers, the risks, the opportunities, the retailers, the competitors, the consumers and finally the data!
 Lots and lots of data.

 Everyone is busy.
 Lots and lots of data is a common mistake for category managers and finance teams to share with everyone, showing how nice their graphs are.
 Lots of data is not the answer.
 Clear actionable insight is the answer.
 Insight that is designed to grow the total category, not just your business.
 This is how you will gain the support of your customers and have a healthy long term future.
 Distilling all the data from many sources down into clear insight that is actionable is a big part of this role.

 It takes a lot of work but gives clear and direct context for where you sit in your particular market.
 Its often overlooked but is critical.

 ‘S’ Means Strategy

-By the time the MS&P manager gets to strategy creation, we have bought ourselves time to think, and thinking is what the MS&P role should be about.
+By the time the Market Strategy & Planning manager gets to strategy creation, we have bought ourselves time to think, and thinking is what the MS&P role should be about.
 Constantly checking, and re-evaluating the current position, insight, and business trajectory.
 We have bought time for ourselves, as the process and planning are in place and just requires ongoing management, and we understand our environment and our place in it.

 So what does it all mean?
 Well wrapping everything we have learned up into a commercial strategy for the next 3 to 5 years, and launching this with the team, is the final step to get the business all pulling in the same direction.
 If this is landed effectively, and with simplicity at its heart, it can galvanise the functional strategies throughout the business.
 Furthermore, it can provide a clear road map for the years ahead.